simpleesarath/mirrar_QA_Report/README.md

 **Testing Criteria:** <br/>
 **Link Testing:** <br/>
-Verified  that all link are working fine and itnavigates to the correct page. <br/>
+Verified  that all link are working fine and it navigates to the correct page. <br/>
 **Button Testing:** <br/>
 Tested the functionality of all buttons and Verified that buttons respond appropriately to user interactions.<br/>
 **Jewelry Try-On:** <br/>